-The Company has policies and procedures to protect the privacy and confidentiality of employee medical and personnel records and other protected personal identifying information.
-Such records must not be shared or discussed outside the Company, except as authorized by the employee or as required by law, rule or regulation or a subpoena or order issued by a court of competent jurisdiction or requested by a judicial or administrative or legislative body.
+The Company recognizes and protects the privacy and confidentiality of employee medical and personnel records and other protected personal identifying information.
+Such records must not be shared or discussed outside the Company, except as authorized by the employee or as required by law, rule, or regulation or a subpoena or order issued by a court of competent jurisdiction or requested by a judicial or administrative or legislative body.